TirantW/CardGameEngine/README.md

 1. Initializing a Card object.

-2. Add some rules from class `Rules` in to the class `Game`, that will fit with your card game.
+2. Add some rules from class `Rules` into the class `Game`, that will fit with your card game.

-3.
+3. Add methods from class `Player`, so the player can draw, get the cards.

 4.